hande-qmc/hande/documentation/hubbard.rst

     Set the reference determinant to occupy the specified spin-orbitals.
     The index of each spin-orbital is printed out in the basis functions section of the output.
-This will be overridden by a restart file.
+This will be overridden by a restart file and in a simple_fciqmc calculation, where the determinant with the lowest energy is set to the reference determinant.
 **reference_det_population** *pop*
     Integer.